bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

     list of x and y positions for the exterior and holes composing each polygon.
 MultiPolygons also expects a scalar value or a list of scalers per each item for parameters such as color, alpha, linewidth, etc.
-    Similarily, one can use a ColumnDataSource consisting of a 3 times nested list and a list of scalars where the length of the list of scalars and length of the top level list must match.
+    Similarly, one can use a ColumnDataSource consisting of a 3 times nested list and a list of scalars where the length of the list of scalars and length of the top level list must match.